First-principles wavevector- and frequency-dependent exchange-correlation kernel for jellium at all densities

 Here we will discuss the appearance of a static charge-density wave in jellium at low density.
 A first-order phase transition often occurs close to a singularity in a linear response function, in our case $\chi(\qv,\omega)$ of Eq. (\ref{eq:chi_recip}).
 Let $k_{\mathrm{F,c}}$ be the critical Fermi wavevector [and $r_{\mathrm{s,c}}=(9\pi/4)^{1/3}/k_{\mathrm{F,c}}$] such that the static dielectric function

 vanishes.
 The results of this calculation, comparable to Fig. 2 of Ref. \cite{ruzsinszky2020}, are shown in Fig. \ref{fig:kfc}.
-As reported there, we find that $r_{\mathrm{s,c}}\approx 30$ for the ALDA, and $r_{\mathrm{s,c}}\approx 69$ for MCP07; for TC21, $r_{\mathrm{s,c}}\approx 68$, exceedingly similar to MCP07.
-It should be noted that MCP07 and TC21 do not have exactly the same static limits because of the different parameterizations of the ALDA used.
+As reported there, we find that $r_{\mathrm{s,c}}\approx 30$ for the ALDA, and $r_{\mathrm{s,c}}\approx 69$ for MCP07; for rMCP07, $r_{\mathrm{s,c}}\approx 68$, exceedingly similar to MCP07.
+It should be noted that MCP07 and rMCP07 do not have exactly the same static limits because of the different parameterizations of the ALDA used.